artahadhahd/artahadhahd/README.md

 I am fluent in English, German, French and Persian.
 So if you want to collaborate on any project, I can speak to you in any of these languages.
 I am learning Polish by the way.

 The first time I coded was actually when I was 11.
 Our teacher forced us to use Scratch.
 Back then, I didn't even know what programming languages are!
-I just that Scratch is just a funny game.
+I just thought that Scratch is just a funny game, where you can make more games. ~~Well it is technically that...~~
 I only discovered Linux 2 months ago; before that I didn't even know such a wonderful thing exists...

 I have a long way to go... pleasant journey :)

-If you want, you can check out my website.
-Please contact me via Discord (The W#4545) and share your opinion about my website, feedback really helps right now.
+If you want, you can check out my website (https://artahadhahd.github.io/website-me/).
+Please contact me via Discord (The W#4545) and share your opinion about my website - feedback *really* helps right now.

 Thank you for reading; I hope you have a really nice and cozy morning/day/night/evening!